 Goncharenko thanked the United States for its support for Ukraine and the White House administration for the excellent work done to unite the countries of the free world.

 “Today the West is united by the desire for Ukraine to win, but at the same time many are afraid of what the world will be like when Russia loses,” Goncharenko said. – The reason, as Henry Kissinger wrote in his article – “Yes, Russia is bad, but it is part of the eternal world balance.”

-The Ukrainian politician is convinced that “it is not the Russians, but the ’empire’ itself, that is, the post-Soviet world, which is the remnant of both the USSR and the Russian Empire, must disappear, just like the Ottoman Empire, Austro-Hungarian, French and British empires disappeared.”
+The Ukrainian politician is convinced that “it is not the Russians, but the ’empire’ itself, that is, -Soviet world, which is the remnant of both the USSR and the Russian Empire, must disappear, just like the Ottoman Empire, Austro-Hungarian, French and British empires disappeared.”

 Fighting Corruption in a War

 As more and more voices are heard in the United States and Europe demanding more control over how funds and equipment provided to Ukraine are spent, Kiev has launched a huge effort in the fight against Corruption.

 In this part, according to the deputy of the Verkhovna Rada, for the United States and other allies “there is good news from Kiev.”